department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/post-9-11-rates.md

 ---
 <div class="va-introtext">

 Review Post-9/11 GI Bill (Chapter 33) rates for the 2019 academic year (August 1, 2019, to July 31, 2020).
-The Marine Gunnery Seargant John David Fry Scholarship also offers these same rates.
+The Marine Gunnery Sergeant John David Fry Scholarship also offers these same rates.
 Learn what your payments will cover, and what percentage of the full benefit rates you may be eligible to receive.

 </div>